Skip to main content

 Why is this project not going through a normal permitting and hearing process?

 DEQ rules do not require a DEQ solid waste disposal permit or public notice process for beneficial use determinations as required for solid waste permitting.
-DEQ has identified that publishing a public notice is important even though not required by rule.
-DEQ offered a public comment period and in response to requests received, will offer a public meeting to explain the beneficial use process, answer questions and provide clarification for attendees.
-DEQ will extend the comment period to allow people to provide additional written comments.
+DEQ determined that publishing a public notice for these beneficial use applications was important even though not required by rule.
+DEQ offered a public comment period and in response to requests received, participated in a community meeting to explain the beneficial use process, answer questions and provide clarification for attendees.
+DEQ also extended the comment period to allow people to provide additional written comments.

 Documents